-Review: The Inheritance by Joann Ross
+The Inheritance by Joann Ross: Book Review

 Looks Like Books contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these affiliate links I may receive compensation at no extra cost to you.
 See my Disclaimer to learn more.

-The Inheritance is a multi-generational dual timeframe family saga complete with family secrets and rivalries and everything you might expect from a novel titled The Inheritance.
+The Inheritance is a multi-generational dual-timeframe family saga complete with family secrets and rivalries and everything you might expect from a novel titled The Inheritance.
 Just the kind of book to escape with on a quiet weekend of reading.

 Any book title that includes the phrase “The Inheritance” spells family mysteries and secrets to me.

 So the title was the first thing that attracted me to this book.
-Along with the book cover image which was reminiscent of a story that might take place sometime around the 1940’s, which is a time in history that I enjoy reading and learning about.
+Along with the book cover image, which was reminiscent of a story that might take place sometime around the 1940’s, which is a time in history that I enjoy reading and learning about.

 Synopsis of The Inheritance